 There were many studies found using these criteria.
+Only comparative studies were included, and studies of the active drug compared to placebo were not included.
 Unacceptable data were determined to be those studies with any of the following characteristics: low number of patients enrolled, comparator drug not available in the U.S., manufacturer-sponsored, open-label, pooled data, unavailable strengths in U.S., use of different formulations of the same active ingredient, inadequate treatment duration, or split-face treatment.
 Many studies use the investigator-blinded design rather than using the double-blinded method.